Unprotect-Project/Unprotect_Submission/README.md

 * Email address (not required)

 2 - Technique Information (required)
-Every submission must include several information to be reviewed:
+Each submission should include several pieces of information to be reviewed:
-* Technique title (required): the techniques you want to add with minimal words
+* Technique title (required): the techniques you want to add with a minimum of words
-* Technique category (required): add the category where your technique rely.
-Check the list [here](https://search.unprotect.it/map)
+* Technique category (required): add the category on which your technique is based.
+Check the [list](https://search.unprotect.it/map)
-* Technique description (required): include as most as possible detail about your technique.
-Don't worry about the grammar, the Unprotect team will review the submission.
+* Technique description (required): iInclude as much detail as possible about your technique.
+Don't worry about grammar, the Unprotect team will review the submission.
-* Additional ressources: include any additional resources that are relevant to the techniques.
+* Additional ressources: include any additional resources relevant to the techniques.

 3 - Code snippet (not required but higly recommended)
-* For each techniques in the database we try to document it with a working POC.
-It is higly recommended to add it if you have it.
+* For each technique in the database, we try to document it with a functional POC.
+It is highly recommended to add it if you have it.
 The Unprotect team will review and test the code.
-* The code can be written in any languages (C/C++, Python, Golang, Powershell, ASM, Delphi...)
+* Code can be written in any language (C/C++, Python, Golang, Powershell, ASM, Delphi...)
-* You can add a small description on the top to mention any specific information such as library required to work.
+* You can add a small description at the top to mention any specific information such as the library required to run.
-* If you reuse the code from somewhere else, please add a comment at the beginning of your code that includes the original source.
+* If you are reusing the code from elsewhere, please add a comment at the beginning of your code that includes the original source.

-4 - Detection Rules (not required but higly recommended) The detection rules part is particularly important to help the community to defend against those techniques.
-While it is not always possible to create a detection rules, we highly encourage to do your best to add them.
+4 - Detection Rules (not required but higly recommended) The detection rules part is particularly important to help the community defend itself against these techniques.
+Although it is not always possible to create detection rules, we strongly encourage you to do your best to add them.
-* Yara rules: Please add the yara rules related to your techniques.
-If it is your add your name in the meta otherwise keep the original authorship.
+* Yara rules: Please add the yara rules related to your technique.
+If it's yours, add your name in the meta, otherwise keep the original authorship.
-* Sigma rules: Please add the sigma rules related to your techniques.
-If it is your add your name in the meta otherwise keep the original authorship.
+* Sigma rules: Please add the sigma rules related to your technique.
+If it's yours, add your name in the meta, otherwise keep the original authorship.
-* Capa rukes: Please add the sigma rules related to your techniques.
-If it is your add your name in the meta otherwise keep the original authorship.
+* Capa rukes: Please add the sigma rules related to your technique.If it's yours, add your name in the meta, otherwise keep the original authorship.

 ## Modifying a techniques
-Sometimes you might have more details in a specific techniques or you might notice an error somewhere.
-You might also have a code snippets or a detection rules.
+Sometimes you may have more details on a specific technique or you may notice an error somewhere.
+You can also have snippets or detection rules.

 Please add your modification including the following information: